Blood Legacy (TV series)

 Blood Legacy is a 2024 South African drama television series created and written by Diego Gutiérrez for Netflix.
 Adapted from the series Monarca, the show was produced by Gambit Films and premiered on September 20, 2024, with twenty episodes.
 The series stars Xolile Tshabalala as Khanyi Adesina and Anthony Oseyemi as Akin Adesina.
 Blood Legacy follows Khanyi returning home to take control of her family’s business empire, which is on the verge of collapse due to corruption.
 Executive producers of the series include Bradley Joshua, Benjamin Overmeyer, Nosipho Dumisa-Ngoasheng, Daryne Joshua, Travis Taute, and Simon Beesley.
-Actress and producer Connie Chiume passed away during the production of the first season.
+Actress and producer Connie Chiume passed away after the production of the first season.

 Premise

 Khanyi Adesina, the daughter of a prominent business magnate and head of Spear Industries—a sugarcane company mired in corruption allegations—is unexpectedly invited back by her father.
 To rehabilitate the company's tarnished image, he offers her the position of CEO, claiming he wants her leadership to root out corruption within the organization.

 Her return disrupts the delicate balance of the Ndlovu family.
-Khanyi's siblings, particularly Siya Ndlovu, resent her appointment, feeling they deserve control after dedicating themselves to the company while she chose to leave.
+Khanyi's siblings, particularly Siya Ndlovu, resent her appointment, feeling they deserve control because they have dedicated themselves to the company while she chose to leave.
 Tensions reach a boiling point when their father is discovered dead in the sugarcane fields, throwing the family into a fierce battle for control of Spear Industries.

-As Khanyi navigates a treacherous world of corporate intrigue and betrayal, she grapple with whether she can stay true to herself or if the ruthless corporate landscape will reshape her entirely.
+As Khanyi navigates a treacherous world of corporate intrigue and betrayal, she grapples with whether she can stay true to herself or be reshaped entirely by the ruthless corporate landscape.